 There’s a reason the FCC instituted shot-clocks and One Touch Make Ready (OTMR) in recent years.
 Communication companies live and die by their ability to get their infrastructure up and running quickly.

 Complex make ready, such as performing an entire pole replacement, adds the many moving parts, some of which are completely out of your control as a pole owner.
 You can eliminate a lot of headaches by communicating proactively rather than waiting for attachers to push you with questions.

 Keep your system of record updated and provide access for your attachers.
 This can occur either through automated emails, regular reporting, or through a public-facing communications portal such as NJUNS.

 Spending less time answering questions allows you to focus on what everybody wants: a safe and efficient deployment.

 Need help?
 We have the answer

 Not every utility has a Joint Use Management System, let alone one that is up to the challenge communication companies are placing on pole owners as they ramp up fiber and 5G construction in underserved communities.

 Joint Use 365 is the only modern, full-featured joint use software application designed for pole owners and built on the latest Microsoft cloud technologies.

 Utilities track incoming pole attachment requests, execute configurable workflows with Microsoft Power Automate, manage documents with SharePoint Online, and visualize their data and processes through Power Platform Dashboards and Microsoft Power BI.

 With data secured behind your own Azure Cloud infrastructure and Active Directory login, never again will your joint use data be unavailable, whether in the office or in the field.

 Are you ready to reduce the overhead of tracking your attachment requests?
-If so, please watch our introductory video, view our pricing page for license and implementation information, or contact us directly.
+If so, please watch our introductory video, view our pricing page for license and implementation information, or contact us to schedule a demo.